 9 Social Media Contest Ideas You Can Immediately Use

-However, many businesses find it a challenge to trigger consumer interest or recruit members on social media.
+However, many businesses find it a challenge to trigger consumer interest or increase social media followers.
 Somehow or other, run-of-the-mill content like inspirational quotes, blog posts or product highlights alone just won’t cut it.

 This is where social media contests and other promotions come in.